CompuTec/computec-docs/docs/processforce/user-guide/system-initialzation/general-settings/general-tab.md

 ![General Tab](./media/general-tab/general-settings-general-tab.webp)

-**Enable standard functionality of SAP Business One's Production menu** – in enabled status all the SAP Business One menu entries are visible
+**Enable standard functionality of SAP Business One's Production menu** – in Enabled status, all the SAP Business One menu entries are visible

-**Enable the standard functionality of the Resources menu** – in enabled status standard SAP Business One Resource menu options are available (apart from ProcessForce Resource option)
+**Enable the standard functionality of the Resources menu** – in Enabled status, standard SAP Business One Resource menu options are available (apart from ProcessForce Resource option)

-**Display on the Gantt chart** – a value by default displayed on the Gantt chart.
+**Display on the Gantt chart** – a value by default is displayed on the Gantt chart.
 You can choose an option from the drop-down list (available: Related Resource Code, Resource Remarks, Manufacturing Order Number, Item Code, Planned Quantity, Actual Quantity, Required Date and Priority).

 :::tip
     You can use the Resource Remarks field to display any text on Gantt work progress bars.
 :::

-**Default Revision Code, Default Revision Nam**e – select the default Revision Code and Revision name for the global assignment.
+**Default Revision Code, Default Revision Name** – select the default Revision Code and Revision name for the global assignment.

 **Automatically issue materials on Pick Order Add/Update, Automatically receipt materials on Pick Receipt Add/Update** – set up Auto Pick and Auto Receipt.